StrawHatHacker/Shiro-The-Discord-Bot/shiro-guide.md

 * Give new members roles as they join.
 * For `<role>` is recommended to pass a role ID.

-Note: *There is a limit of 2 autoroles per server, if you want to extend it read #pricing*
+Note: *There is a limit of 2 autoroles per server, if you want to extend it read #pricing in [Support Server](https://discord.gg/ypEBGHB)*

 ## Setting Up Blacklist